hotg-ai/rune-mobilenet-exercise/README.md

 # Getting Started

-## ​​Step 1: Install Docker for Mac M1
+## ​​Step 1.a: Install Docker for Mac M1

 https://docs.docker.com/desktop/mac/install/

+### Clone this repo and cd into the cloned rune-mobilenet-exercise directory

 ## Step 2: Run Rune build